bugcrowd/templates/templates/server_side_injection/ssti/basic/template.md

 **DO NOT ACCESS PII**
 -->

+The following image(s) show the full exploit:

+{{screenshot}}

 ## Demonstrated Impact
 <!--
 Demonstrating access to data other than the database version or database tables is NOT permitted without explicit permission from the program.
 **DO NOT ACCESS PII**
 -->

+Server Side Template Injection allows for code execution within the underlying system allowing a malicious attacker to run permissioned commands under the exploited process or exploit Cross-Site Scripting to run code within the user's browser.